Dear Consumer Ed:

-You can report credit repair violators to the Federal Trade Commission and to the Governor’s Office of Consumer Protection by calling 404-651-8600 or 1-800-869-1123 (toll-free in Georgia, outside of the metro Atlanta calling area).
+You can report credit repair violators to the Federal Trade Commission and to the Georgia Department of Law’s Consumer Protection Unit by calling 404-651-8600 or 1-800-869-1123 (toll-free in Georgia, outside of the metro Atlanta calling area).

 If you enjoyed this post, make sure you subscribe to my RSS feed!